 megalithic monument mĕgəlĭth´ĭk [key]

 [Gr.,=large stone], in archaeology, a construction involving one or several roughly hewn stone slabs of great size; it is usually of prehistoric antiquity.
-These monuments are found in various parts of the world, but the best known and most numerous are concentrated in Western Europe, including Brittany, the British Isles, Iberia, S France, S Scandinavia, and N Germany.
+These monuments are found in various parts of the world, but the best known and most numerous are the some 35,000 concentrated in Western Europe, including Brittany, the British Isles, Iberia, S France, S Scandinavia, and N Germany.
 Aside from the standing stones and stone heaps that are still raised occasionally as boundary marks or memorials of personal and public events, most megalithic monuments seem to have been erected for funerary and religious purposes.
-The Western European megaliths were constructed during the Neolithic and the Bronze Age and are believed to range in date from c.4000 BC to 1100 BC Most chamber tombs were probably built during the 4th millennium BC, and the stone circles generally date somewhat later.
-Megalithic monuments may be divided into four categories: the chamber tomb, or dolmen
+The Western European megaliths were constructed during the Neolithic and the Bronze Age and are believed to range in date from c.4800 BC to 1100 BC Most megalithic tombs have been dated to the 5th and 4th millennium BC, and the stone circles generally date somewhat later.
+Megalithic monuments may be divided into four categories: tombs; the single standing stone, or menhir

-; the stone row; and the stone circle.
-Chamber tombs were usually covered with earth mounds, forming a barrow
+; passage graves, or passage tombs; and gallery graves; these were usually covered with earth mounds, forming a barrow

 .
 Menhirs sometimes stood alone near the entrance of a tomb or on top of the mound.
 Sometimes they were set in long rows called alignments, as at Carnac